Eric Roy (politician)

 Eric Wilbur Roy QSO JP (born 27 June 1948) is a New Zealand politician.
 He was a Member of Parliament (MP) for the National Party.
 He was first elected in 1993 and served, with one three-year break, until 2014.

 Early years

 Roy was born in Gore in 1948.
-Before entering politics, he was a farmer and company director.
+Before entering politics, he was a farmer and company director, as well as being involved with Federated Farmers.
 He is a Justice of the Peace.